gstew5/cs4100-sp19/doc/ir.md

        (array ty)         //Arrays of values of type ty
 ```

 Finally, programs compose sequences of functions (0 or more) with a "main" expression `e`, the result of which is the result of the whole program.
-The function definitions must be separated from the body by a semicolon (`;`).
+The function definitions must be separated from the body by a `%`.

 ```
 Programs